RaspAP/raspap-docs/docs/openvpn.md

 ## Public IP address

 After a page reload, your new public IPv4 address will be indicated.
-Click or tap the :fontawesome-solid-external-link-alt: icon to open a new window with details about your public IP.
+Click or tap the :octicons-link-external-16: icon to open a new window with details about your public IP.

 ## Multiple client configs